 Emma’s main research area is Philosophy of Language and she has written two monographs on the semantics/pragmatics divide: Minimal Semantics (OUP: 2004) and Pursuing Meaning (OUP: 2012).
-Current research interests include language and the law, the nature of the corporation (e.g. whether corporations count as rational agents), and our understanding of pain.
+Current research interests include language and the law, ethics and financial regulation, and our understanding of pain.

 Emma lives in the Oxfordshire countryside with her husband and two children.